nkrishnaswamy/nkrishnaswamy.github.io/_posts/2024-05-01-congratulations-hannah-vanderhoeven.md

 ---
 Congratulations to **Hannah VanderHoeven** on successfully defending her Master's thesis!

-Hannah's thesis is entitled *Robust Gesture Detection for Multimodal Problem Solving*, and comprises a synthesis of a few papers that appeared (or will appear) at HCII over the these couple years [[1](https://www.nikhilkrishnaswamy.com/assets/docs/pdfs/HCII-2023-VanderHoeven.pdf), [2](https://www.nikhilkrishnaswamy.com/assets/docs/pdfs/HCII-2024-VanderHoeven-Point.pdf), [3](https://www.nikhilkrishnaswamy.com/assets/docs/pdfs/HCII-2024-VanderHoeven-Multimodal.pdf)], focusing on gesture detection techniques for use in collaborative agents for multimodal problem solving.
+Hannah's thesis is entitled *Robust Gesture Detection for Multimodal Problem Solving*, and comprises a synthesis of a few papers that appeared (or will appear) at HCII over these couple years [[1](https://www.nikhilkrishnaswamy.com/assets/docs/pdfs/HCII-2023-VanderHoeven.pdf), [2](https://www.nikhilkrishnaswamy.com/assets/docs/pdfs/HCII-2024-VanderHoeven-Point.pdf), [3](https://www.nikhilkrishnaswamy.com/assets/docs/pdfs/HCII-2024-VanderHoeven-Multimodal.pdf)], focusing on gesture detection techniques for use in collaborative agents for multimodal problem solving.
 This work originated in the iSAT project, which we recently completed a demo of to the NSF, and is being expanded for use in the FACT program.

 Congratulations to Hannah!
 It's been a pleasure working with you and I'm excited to see where this work goes next!